-Angel Lake is a natural, high elevation, the alpine lake that was modified to provide irrigation storage.
+Angel Lake is a natural, high-elevation, alpine lake that was modified to provide irrigation storage.
 Lake depth is 35 ft maximum, the surface area is 13 surface acres.
-The entire parameter of the lake is fishable, however, the eastside near the dam is the easiest access.
+The entire parameter of the lake is fishable, however, the east side near the dam is the easiest access.

 Angel Lake has a naturally reproducing population of Brook Trout, however, it is stocked by the Nevada Department of Wildlife to keep up with demand.